Lyr-7D1h/lssg/README.md

-# WIP
 # Lyr's Static Site Generator

-The idea is to generate static html, css, js files based on custom markdown format.
+Recursively generate static html, css, js files based on a single markdown file.

 This uses a custom markdown parser which will not necessarily follow official specifications.
 I'm making it to the point that it is usable for me, PR's are welcome!
 See `LMarkdown` down for more information.